-• Before cocking your crossbow, the safety knob must be in the FIRE position (forward, toward the red dot).
+Before cocking your crossbow, the safety knob must be in the FIRE position (forward, toward the red dot).
 Otherwise, the string latch will not engage or hold the bowstring.
 If you try to cock your crossbow with the safety in the SAFE position (rearward, toward the white dot), the DFI (Dry-Fire-Inhibitor) will catch and hold the string, making the crossbow appear to be cocked.
 However, when the DFI - instead of the string latch - holds the bow string, you cannot fire the crossbow.
 When cocked correctly, the bowstring will automatically set the safety and the string latch will grasp and hold the string (see photos 1, 2 & 3).

-Make sure the trigger's safety is in the FIRE position (forward, toward the red dot) before cocking your crossbow.
+Make sure the trigger's safety is in the forward, FIRE position (forward, toward the red dot) before cocking your crossbow.

-If you try to cock the crossbow while the safety is in the SAFE position (rearward, toward the white dot), the DFI will hold the bowstring and the bow will only appear to be cocked.
+If you try to cock the crossbow while the safety is in the rear, SAFE position (rearward toward the white dot), the bowstring will be held by the DFI and only appear to be cocked.

-When you cock your crossbow correctly, the safety will automatically move to the SAFE position (rearward, toward the white dot), and the string latch will engage the string.
+When you cock your crossbow correctly, the safety will automatically move to the rear, SAFE position (rearward, toward the white dot), and the string latch will engage the string.